-Category Company name Voting ratio (possessing/ being possessed) Relationship Detail of business Transaction amount (Yen in millions) Account title Balance at the end of term (Yen in millions) Company or organization in which directors or their close relatives own the majority of voting rights.
-(Note)1.
+Category Company name Voting ratio (possessing/ being possessed) Relationship Detail of transaction Transaction amount (Yen in millions) Account title Balance at the end of fisical years (Yen in millions) Company or organization in which directors or their close relatives own the majority of voting rights.
+(Note) 1.
 Nagamori Foundation Being possessed: Direct: 0.3% Consignment of indirect operations (Note) 2.
-Consignment fee income 12 - -
+Consignment fee income 12 - - Company or organization in which directors or their close relatives own the majority of voting rights.
+(Note) 3.
+Green Kosan LLC The Company's director and senior management Shigenobu Nagamori directly possesses 100.0%.
+Being possessed: Direct: 0.0% Use of flight operation services (Note) 4.
+Payment of flight operation service charges 22 - -

 - (Notes) 1.
 The Company's Chairman of the Board & President Shigenobu Nagamori concurrently serves as representative director of this foundation. - 2.
-The amount of consignment fee income was determined based on a consignment agreement concluded following negotiations between the Company and the foundation.
+The amount of consignment fee income was determined based on a consignment agreement concluded following negotiations between the Company and the foundation. - 3.
+The Company's Chairman of the Board & President Shigenobu Nagamori concurrently serves as representative employee of this company. - 4.
+Transaction terms are determined in accordance with the regular transaction terms applicable to independent third party transactions.